 Ebon Moss-Bachrach as The Thing in The Fantastic Four: First Steps.
 Disney/Marvel Studios

-It will be the third and final Marvel blockbuster of the year following February's Captain America: Brave New World and May's Thunderbolts* – and is intended to set the stage for next year's big crossover Avengers: Doomsday.
+It is the third and final Marvel blockbuster of the year following February's Captain America: Brave New World and May's Thunderbolts* – and is intended to set the stage for next year's big crossover Avengers: Doomsday.

 First Steps cycled through multiple other release dates before landing on its current spot, after successive MCU shake-ups caused by the COVID-19 pandemic, Hollywood strikes and other factors.

-In its current position, the film is launching only two weeks after James Gunn's much-anticipated Superman reboot, prompting concern from some fans that the nostalgic and colourful comic book flicks could split the movie-going audience.
+The film's launch comes only two weeks after James Gunn's Superman reboot, which had promoted concern from some fans that the nostalgic and colourful comic book flicks could split the movie-going audience.

 The Fantastic Four: First Steps cast – who stars in the Marvel epic?